 - Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety Standards.
-Chrysler Group LLC also recommends that you make sure that you can install the child restraint in the vehicle where you will use it, before you buy it. - The restraint must be appropriate for your child's weight and height.
-Check the label on the restraint for weight and height limits. - Carefully follow the instructions that come with the restraint.
+We also recommend that you make sure that you can install the child restraint in the vehicle where you will use it, before you buy it. - The restraint must be appropriate for your child's weight and height.
+Check the label on the restraint for weight and height limits.

+- Carefully follow the instructions that come with the restraint.
 If you install the restraint improperly, it may not work when you need it. - The passenger seat belts are equipped with cinching latch plates, which are designed to keep the lap portion tight around the child restraint so that it is not necessary to use a locking clip.
 Pulling up on the shoulder portion of the lap/shoulder belt will tighten the belt.
-The cinching latch plate will keep the belt tight; however, any seat belt system will loosen with time, so check the belt occasionally and pull it tight if necessary.
+The cinching latch plate will keep the belt tight; however, any seat belt system will loosen with time, so check the belt occasionally and pull it tight if necessary. - In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
+Disconnect the latch plate from the buckle and twist the short buckle end of the belt several times to shorten it.
+Insert the latch plate into the buckle with the release button facing out.